A new metric for statistical properties of long time behaviors: Preliminaries

-The following Lemma is well known (see for example \cite{PW}), we mention it for we will use it several times in the paper. \begin{lemma} Let $(X,T)$ be a t.d.s..
+The following Lemma is well known (see for example \cite{PW}, Remarks on page:149). \begin{lemma} Let $(X,T)$ be a t.d.s.
 If $x \in X$ is a generic point and $\mu$ is generated by $x$, then for any open set $U \subset X$ and any closed set $V \subset X$, we have

 \end{lemma}